EngineeringLast Updated Aug 26, 20246 min read

 What is the software supply chain?

-Most organizations that make software — from small startups to multi-billion-dollar behemoths — use third-party libraries and tools to develop their applications.
-Modern apps depend on many external components to build and deliver software to customers.
-These libraries and tools are collectively called the software supply chain.
+Most organizations that develop software — from small startups to large enterprises — rely on third-party libraries and tools to build their applications.
+The combination of these libraries, tools, and other components that are integrated into an application is known as the software supply chain.

-A software supply chain for a typical web app may include components like these:
+A software supply chain for a typical web application might include the following components:

 • A running Linux instance